 A grantor trust is a pass-through entity (PTE) and subject to withholding on New Mexico net income distributed when the income distributed is taxable to the beneficiary.
-The grantor trust must also file Schedule FID-D, Annual Withholding of Net Income From a Fiduciary Report.
+The grantor trust must also file Schedule Fiduciary Pass-Through Entity Withholding Detail Report (FID-D).
 See Withholding for Non-Resident Beneficiaries of a Pass-Through Entity in the next section.
 Also see special instructions for FID-1, line 1, for grantor trusts who file the FID-1 return.